-That seems to work nicely - except in the case n = 1 where the function is returning the first two Fibonacci numbers!
-This gives us an excuse
+That seems to work nicely - except in the case n == 1 where the function is returning the first two Fibonacci numbers!
+This gives us an excuse to introduce the if statement.

 The If statement

 In order to fix our function we can do this: